 Purpose of study

 The use of ICT is promoted in all subject areas and children use computers to enhance and compliment much of their work in school.
 They are encouraged to use the equipment properly, carefully and safely.
-Although every classroom has networked computer stations where children experience a variety of curriculum support programmes, our wireless laptops ensure individual experiences and progress through whole class focused activities.
-Recently, we have invested in a bank of tablets to support our curriculum and provide our children with up-to-date, modern technology to ensure they are ready for the the modern world.
+Although every classroom has networked computer stations where children experience a variety of curriculum support programmes, our wireless laptops, Chromebooks and tablets ensure individual experiences and progress through whole class focused activities in a way that prepares them for the modern world.

 A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science and design and technology, and provides insights into both natural and artificial systems.
 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.